 - Policy 1: Provide accessible and convenient pedestrian and bicycle compatible links to major generators and destinations, including: major shopping and commercial destinations; the Princeton Junction Train Station; employment centers; schools; and community and open space and recreation facilities. - Policy 2: Facilitate secure bicycle parking and storage at major bicycle destinations, including working with employers and retailers to provide facilities for commuters and patrons. - Policy 3: Identify locations and provide roadway and sidewalk lighting at those locations where pedestrian street crossings and movements occur.
 Appropriate levels and types of lighting should be determined.
-Pedestrian crosswalks, signage, bus stop locations and amenities, and other treatments should be reviewed to optimize safety. - Provide the public with information on bicycle and pedestrian facilities by Policy 4: including these facilities through various media including device-based (e.g. iPhone or Android) applications.
+Pedestrian crosswalks, signage, bus stop locations and amenities, and other treatments should be reviewed to optimize safety. - Policy 4: Provide the public with information on bicycle and pedestrian facilities by including these facilities through various media including device-based (e.g. iPhone or Android) applications.
 Institute bicycle and pedestrian safety programs for school children and educational efforts directed at adult cyclists and drivers. - Policy 5: Maintain programs to track bicycle and pedestrian problem incidents to develop solutions for problem areas, to increase the public's awareness of bicycle and pedestrian safety, and to implement roadway features such as signage and traffic calming to improve pedestrian and bicycle safety.
 Consult with Mercer County and the State of New Jersey to regularly analyze this data for ease of implementation. - Policy 6: Identify missing links in the sidewalk network, prioritize bicycle and pedestrian improvements, recognize the possible need for easements, and assure that bicycle and pedestrian facilities are considered as an integral part of all street maintenance and reconstruction work.
-Work with Mercer County and the State of New Jersey to incorporate bicycle and pedestrian facilities into roadway reconstruction, resurfacing, and improvement projects.
+Work with Mercer County and the State of New Jersey to incorporate bicycle and pedestrian facilities into roadway reconstruction, resurfacing, and improvement projects, and to upgrade existing facilities where possible.

 Policy 7: Continuously improve and maintain bicycle and pedestrian facilities by incorporating them into new open space as acquired and as feasible.
-Coordinate with neighboring communities, Mercer and Middlesex County, and the Greater Mercer Transportation Management Association (TMA) to provide linkages to create a regional bicycle trail network.
+Coordinate with neighboring communities, Mercer and Middlesex County Counties, and the Greater Mercer Transportation Management Association (TMA), the Mercer County Bicycle Plan Element (2020), and the Greater Mercer TMA's Greater Mercer Trails Plain (2019) to provide linkages to create a regional bicycle and trail network.

-Specifically, the Township should work with Plainsboro Township and the Board of Education to provide a high-quality pedestrian and bicycle connection to the High School property in Plainsboro.
+Specifically, the Township should work with Plainsboro Township and the West Windsor-Plainsboro Board of Education to provide a high-quality pedestrian and bicycle connection to the High School North property in Plainsboro.

-The Township should also seek to implement stable funding mechanisms, such as funding bicycle facility, sidewalk, and crosswalk maintenance as a regular part of the street maintenance budget and exploring the possibility of funding multi-use trails through the Township's open space tax.
+The Township should also seek continue to implement stable funding mechanisms, such as funding bicycle facility, sidewalk, and crosswalk maintenance as a regular part of the street maintenance annual budget and exploring the possibility of funding multi-use trails through the Township's open space tax.